Non-Hodgkins Lymphomas (cont.)

 What is the treatment for non-Hodgkin's lymphoma?

-Your doctor will usually refer you to an oncologist for evaluation and treatment.
+A doctor will usually refer a patient to an oncologist for evaluation and treatment.
 Some large academic medical centers have oncologists who specialize in lymphomas.

 The treatment plan depends mainly on the following: